 The good news is that Ipe decking isn’t the only option that gives you the hardwood aesthetic you love or the impressive durability you need.

-TimberTech AZEK Vintage Collection: Everything Ipe Should Be
+TimberTech Advanced PVC Vintage Collection: Everything Ipe Should Be

-TimberTech AZEK capped polymer decking is a type of composite decking made from absolutely 100% high-performance polymers, a majority of which are recycled.
-Despite having absolutely no wood in the core or cap, the TimberTech AZEK Vintage Collection boasts the most realistic wood looks to rival the beauty of Ipe.
+TimberTech Advanced PVC capped polymer decking is a type of composite decking made from absolutely 100% high-performance polymers, a majority of which are recycled.
+Despite having absolutely no wood in the core or cap, the TimberTech Advanced PVC Vintage Collection® boasts the most realistic wood looks to rival the beauty of Ipe.
 And what’s even better?
 You get everything you love about Ipe without the drawbacks like fading, maintenance needs, or environmental harm.

-Take a deeper dive into how the TimberTech AZEK Vintage Collection outperforms Ipe in terms of:
+Take a deeper dive into how the Vintage Collection outperforms Ipe in terms of:

 Performance: Ipe vs TimberTech

-When it comes to performance, an organic material like Ipe will always fall short compared to engineered options like TimberTech capped polymer decking which contain no wood.
+Ipe will never perform as well as engineered options like TimberTech capped polymer decking, which contain no wood.
 Why?
-Because as an organic material, wood — whether pressure-treated or a premium hardwood — is highly vulnerable to the elements.
-And over time, your wood deck will inevitably deteriorate from exposure.
+Because as an organic material, wood—whether pressure-treated or a premium hardwood—is highly vulnerable to the elements.
+So, over time, your wood deck will inevitably deteriorate from exposure.

 Ipe: Decking That Deteriorates